South Sound 2-1-1:

 For help finding Behavioral Health services and resources in Pierce County South Sound 2-1-1 can also help you find other community services and resources.

 All calls are confidential.

 To find the resources you need, simply dial 2-1-1

 The South Sound 211 call center is open Monday through Friday from 9:00 to 4:00 with 24-hour voice mail.
 To find the resources you need, simply dial 211.
 You can also get connected by downloading the WIN 211 app

 Mary Bridge Behavioral Health Navigator:

 The Mary Bridge Behavioral Health Navigator provides intensive case management to youth and families who have entered the pediatric crisis system through the Mary Bridge emergency department.
 The Behavioral Health Navigator is able to meet with identified patients and family to develop a comprehensive discharge plan which can include safety planning, resource navigation, scheduling outpatient appointments, collaterals with current providers, and referrals as needed.

-Washington State Mental Health Referral Assist Line
+Washington State Mental Health Referral Service for Children and Teens

 A Common Voice